 Preparing Your CV or Resume

-Often the first step of the job search is to update or create the document you’ll use to highlight or recap all your relevant professional and educational experience.
-Whether you prepare a CV or a resume for prospective employers depends a lot on the norms for your field of work.
-If a job opening doesn’t specify, try to ask people you know who work in the companies, organizations, or agencies you are applying for what hiring managers are likely to expect.
+Often the first step of your job search is to update or create the document you’ll use to highlight or recap all your relevant professional and educational experience.
+Whether you prepare a CV or a resume for prospective employers depends a lot on the norms of your field of work.
+If a job opening doesn’t specify, try to ask people you know who work in the companies, organizations, or agencies you are applying to about what hiring managers are likely to expect.

 Unlike resumes and cover letters, CVs generally don’t have a page limit, although this might vary depending on the listing.
 While they should be as concise as possible, they can run for several pages, or even longer if the content justifies the length.
 They should contain an exhaustive but highly organized and compartmentalized chronicling of your qualifications, background, accomplishments, and history.